Share your information in a digital format

 Digital identity services are services that allow you to share information digitally.

-You can share digital identity information for a range of reasons:
+You can share digital identity information to show that you are one of the following:

 Eligible for something

-For example, accessing a healthcare service for people over 65.
-A digital proof of age can be used to show that you meet the age requirement.
+For example, accessing a healthcare service for people over 65 using a service to show that you meet the age requirement.

 Able to do something